 which satisfies Bayesian consistency.
 This reduction is possible because (i) the prior $\rho$ is fixed and commonly known, so every (Blackwell) experiment over signals can be relabeled by its induced posterior, and (ii) the receiver's decision rule may condition on the experiment $\pi$ that the sender chose, and her utility only depends on the action and the state, so no information beyond the posterior is needed for incentives or for the receiver's payoff.
 The formal min-max design problem is defined in equation~\eqref{minmax_program} below; the belief-based reduction will continue to be without loss of generality there as well.
 Formally, the set $\Sigma$ of all information structures that are Bayes consistent with the common prior $\rho$ is given by:

 Importantly, the sender may only have access to a subset of all Bayes consistent information structures.
 That is, there exists a compact set $ \availableInfo\subseteq \Sigma $ such that the sender can choose the information structure $\info$ only if $\info\in\availableInfo$.\footnote{Compactness is taken with respect to the weak topology on $\Sigma=\Delta(\Delta\states)$, which coincides with the topology induced by the Wasserstein metric introduced in \cref{sub:opt_among_quota}.} We refer to the set $\availableInfo$ as the set of \emph{feasible} information structures.

-In contrast to the literature on Bayesian persuasion \citep{kamenica2011bayesian}, we allow the receiver to have commitment power on the decision rules before receiving a signal from the sender.
+In contrast to much of the literature on Bayesian persuasion \citep{kamenica2011bayesian}, we allow the receiver to have commitment power over the decision rules before receiving a signal from the sender.
 That is, the receiver can \emph{commit ex ante} to a \emph{decision rule $\alpha$} that maps the information structure chosen by the sender and the receiver's posterior belief after the signal realization to a distribution over actions:

-which maps the signal structure that the sender chooses and the receiver's posterior belief after the signal realization to a distribution over actions.
-Let $\alloc(a|\info,\mu)$ be the probability of action $a$ being taken according to distribution $\alloc(\info,\mu)$.
-To simplify the exposition, here we do not allow the receiver to elicit information about the utility function and the set of available signal structures from the sender.
-We show that this is in fact without loss of generality in \cref{sec:extension}.
+Throughout, decision rules are assumed to be Borel measurable, so the expected payoffs below are well-defined.
+Let $\alloc(a|\info,\mu)$ be the probability that the action $a$ will be taken according to the distribution $\alloc(\info,\mu)$.
+Thus, the receiver can commit to a decision rule that depends on the information structure $\pi$ adopted by the sender and the posterior belief $\mu$.
+By contrast, a myopic optimal action by the receiver would respond to the realized posterior belief $\mu$ only.